 However, with every challenge comes an opportunity for learning and positive change.
 We’re interested in what “build back better” means for retail.
 This three-part study dives into opportunity areas we’ve spotted, plus our observations of companies that are doing well in these areas:

 Precious few retailers can generate a community from nowhere — what most can do is benefit those that already exist around them by getting to know them, their fears and aspirations, and identifying the gaps they can realistically and helpfully plug.

-Read the full report to discover the opportunity areas we’ve identified, and how best to make sure your innovations and initiatives add value in the communities on which your business relies.
+Read the full report (sign up below) to discover the opportunity areas we’ve identified, and how best to make sure your innovations and initiatives add value in the communities on which your business relies.
 We cite examples of brands making mutually beneficial but unexpected partnerships, intelligent pivots and schemes that keep up the spirit of camaraderie we saw in the first half of 2020.